 What are Crohn’s and Colitis Canada’s recommendations for COVID-19 vaccines for people with IBD?

 People with IBD, whether on immunosuppressive medications or not, should receive a full series (3 doses) of the COVID-19 vaccine as soon as possible.
 The risk of side effects is very low, and the benefits of the vaccines far outweigh the risks.

 These recommendations are aligned with the Canadian Association of Gastroenterology and the International Organization for the study of IBD (IOIBD).

-If I decide to delay getting a vaccine for a few months, does that mean I should never get a COVID-19 vaccine?
+If I decided to delay getting a vaccine for a few months, does that mean I should never get a COVID-19 vaccine?

 Where can I receive more information about COVID-19 and vaccines for those with IBD?

-In March 2020, Crohn’s and Colitis Canada created the National COVID-IBD Taskforce.
-The COVID-IBD Taskforce has met regularly since March 12, establishing recommendations for people with IBD during the pandemic.21 The Taskforce recommendations are communicated directly with the IBD community through Crohn’s and Colitis Canada’s COVID-19 and IBD Webinars that started on March 19th 2020.
+In March 2020, Crohn’s and Colitis Canada created the COVID-19 and IBD Taskforce.
+The Taskforce has met regularly since March 12, establishing recommendations for people with IBD during the pandemic.
+The Taskforce recommendations are communicated directly with the IBD community through Crohn’s and Colitis Canada’s COVID-19 and IBD Webinars that started on March 19 2020.

 The webinars (~1.5 hours) are co-moderated by Dr. Gil Kaplan and Dr. Eric Benchimol, who provide regular updates and lead a Q&A segment with guest panelists.
 A recording of each webinar is available on Crohn’s and Colitis Canada’s website and YouTube channel.
 The webinar series has discussed COVID-19 vaccines in people with IBD.
 These webinars will continue throughout the pandemic as a source of communication to the IBD community.